als-epics/dbwr-env/README.md

 make conf
 make conf.show
 ```
-Note that `dbwr_settings.conf` file is generated in `TOP`.
+Note that `dbwr_settings.conf` file is generated in `TOP/site-template`.
 Please update `WHITELIST` variables accordingly.
 Makefile cannot handle Regular expression.
 One shoud add them manually into a generated configuration file `dbwr_settings.conf`.
 The list of `WHITELIST` will be generated according to the list of `DBWR` in `CONFIG_APPNAME`.

 ```
 make build